deaxparadox/ArtOfAI/README.md

 ### Generative AI

 Generative AI, sometimes called gen AI, is artificial intelligence (AI) that can create original content—such as text, images, video, audio or software code—in response to a user’s prompt or request.

+### MLOps

+MLOps is emerging branch which combined the ML, AI and DevOps, simplyfing the models development and deployment process.

+To know more about MLOps [click here ➛](/docs/ArtOfAI/mlops/README.md)

 # Libraries and Frameworks